 Simply choose the chart or graph you’d like to use from the ‘Insert’ menu, and Excel will walk you through choosing your fields.
 This graph shows the percentage value by star for each category.
 We can see that the results are quite positive, with more than 50% of the reviews being 5 stars (in all categories).

-Now, imagine if your online survey response rates are higher than expected, and you need to quickly transform your data into insights.
-With machine learning tools, you can transform open-ended survey responses into real, actionable insights in just a few steps, and in next to no time at all.
+With AI tools, like MonkeyLearn, you can transform open-ended survey responses into real, actionable insights in just a few steps, and in next to no time at all.

 You can simply upload an Excel file with long-form survey responses and perform any number of text analyses, then output the results back into Excel.
 Or upload and download directly from survey tools you already use, like SurveyMonkey, Survey Gizmo, Google Forms, and more.